 Each winter Terhune Orchards follows an ancient Anglo-Saxon tradition of Wassailing the Trees.
-Our most recent apple harvest was so abundant, we ask you to help us make the 2018 season great by joining us on Sunday Jan.
-28 from 1-4 p.m. for our annual Wassailing Party.
+Our most recent apple harvest was so abundant, we ask you to help us make the 2018 season great by joining us on Saturday Jan.
+27 from 1-4 p.m. for our annual Wassailing Party.
+(Note: the date changed due to bad weather forecast for Jan.
+28)

 The wassailing custom began in England where many villages relied on the apple harvest.
 Knowing that the spring buds are on the trees in the winter, it was thought that creating a racket in winter would scare away bad spirits and ensure an excellent harvest in autumn.
 We follow this tradition by opening the apple orchards to visitors in winter with much fanfare and merriment to ensure a good harvest in the coming year.
 So far it has always worked!